-A ketogenic diet is very high in fats, low in carbs and moderate in protein.
-A keto breakfast, for example, might involve mixing your coffee with coconut oil, heavy cream and butter, and scrambling eggs with cream cheese, adding a side of smoked salmon for protein.
-It’s a way of forcing your body to make and rely on ketone bodies, a byproduct of metabolism when a person is not taking in enough carbohydrates.
+You’ve maybe heard of the keto diet — a diet named for the fatty acid molecules in our bodies that fuel metabolism and support muscle function.
+It’s high in fats, low in carbs and moderate in protein.
+A ketogenic breakfast, for example, might involve mixing your coffee with coconut oil, heavy cream and butter, and scrambling eggs with cream cheese, with a side of smoked salmon for protein.
+All these fats force your body to make and rely on the ketones that the body makes when you aren’t taking in enough carbohydrates.
 Ketones come from the breakdown of fat when there are not enough carbohydrates to keep the blood glucose within normal limits.

 What Is the Potential Problem With a Keto Diet for Alzheimer’s?

 While the keto diet can indeed provide a non-glucose source of energy for the brain, and ketones may have potential to affect the pathogenesis of Alzheimer’s disease, there are metabolic costs and nutrient sacrifices associated with this method.
 In other words, sticking to a ketogenic diet might provide your body with a needed alternate source of energy, but doing so could deprive the body and brain of many other essential nutrients that play a role in your overall vascular health—a key issue associated with the overall risk of Alzheimer’s disease.